vradcar/ITCS6190-Course-Project/README.md

 ## Visualizations (10 Total)

-Our pipeline produces a rich set of visual outputs across streaming analytics, core Spark SQL analytics, clustering, classification, and recommendations.
+Our pipeline produces a rich set of visual outputs across streaming-style analytics, core Spark SQL analytics, clustering, classification, and recommendations.

 ## A. Streaming-Style Analytics

 In addition to batch analytics on the full Kaggle dataset, we also implement a **Spark Structured Streaming–style pipeline**:

 - We **generate input job postings in micro-batches** (CSV files) using a custom generator script.
 These batches land in the `streaming_input/` folder and simulate a continuous feed of new jobs entering the market.
-- Spark reads these micro-batches incrementally, allowing us to compute **near-real-time summaries** (e.g., current title mix, experience-level mix) on top of the same schema used for batch analytics.
+- Spark reads these micro-batches incrementally, allowing us to compute summaries (e.g., current title mix, experience-level mix) on top of the same schema used for batch analytics.
 - For model training and evaluation, we rely on the **LinkedIn Job Postings dataset from Kaggle**, which provides a large, diverse historical corpus.
 This combination of a rich offline dataset + streaming-style simulated input helps our ML models produce **effective, realistic results** while keeping the pipeline easy to run on a single machine.

+**Streaming Visualizations:**

+1. **Top Job Titles in Latest Stream Batch** (`stream_top_titles.png`)
+   - Horizontal bar chart of the most common job titles in the most recent micro-batch.
+   - Shows which roles (e.g., DevOps Engineer, UX Designer, Cloud Architect) are currently dominating the incoming stream.

+2. **Experience Levels in Latest Stream Batch** (`stream_experience_levels.png`)
+   - Bar chart of experience levels (Entry, Mid, Senior, Director, Internship) in the latest batch.
+   - Helps students see how “senior” the current market is skewing in the simulated stream.

+---

 ## B. Core Spark SQL Analytics